Last updated: May 13, 2026

 A team on the Growth plan ($273/mo) that adds SMS and onboarding pays $363/mo - a 33% increase over the base price.
 On the Business plan, the same add-ons push the total from $439/mo to $529/mo.
 Factor these into your budget before comparing Breezy’s sticker price to competitors.

-If multi-channel outreach is part of your hiring workflow, it’s worth noting that some platforms include email, SMS, and LinkedIn outreach in their base pricing.
-Pin’s automated outreach hits a 48% response rate across email, LinkedIn, and SMS - with no per-channel add-on fees.
+For teams that rely on multi-channel candidate engagement, some platforms include email, SMS, and LinkedIn outreach in their base pricing.
+Pin’s automated outreach delivers 5x better response rates across email, LinkedIn, and SMS, with no per-channel add-on fees.

 Is the Breezy HR Free Plan Worth Using?